DavideCortinovis-droid/davidecortinovis-droid.github.io/content/authors/admin/_index.md

 [//]: # (## About Me)

 I am a PhD student in the Object Vision Group at the Centre for Mind/Brain Sciences (CIMeC), University of Trento.
-I investigate the topographical organization of object categories and dimensions in visual cortex and in artificial neural networks.
+I investigate the topographic organization of object categories and dimensions in visual cortex and in artificial neural networks.